 - (a) Pursuant to its authority under §132.152 of the Act, the Agency may impose administrative penalties or other sanctions on an entity for violations of §132.151 of the Act or this chapter. - (b) The Agency willshall serve notice of a sanction, with determination of the violation on which it is based, by both email U.S. mail and certified mail, return receipt requested, mailed to the owner's address of record as listed on the application for certificate of approval.
-Unless there is other evidence of receipt, notice is presumed received five days from the date it is mailed by the Agency. - (c) In imposing administrative penalties or other sanctions, the Agency mayshall consider all the factors that it deems relevant, including, but not limited to, the following: - (1) The amount of administrative penalty or level of sanction necessary to ensure immediate and continued compliance with statutes and regulations;
+Unless there is other evidence of receipt, notice is presumed received five days from the date it is mailed by the Agency. - (c) In imposing administrative penalties or other sanctions, the Agency may shall consider all the factors that it deems relevant, including, but not limited to, the following: - (1) The amount of administrative penalty or level of sanction necessary to ensure immediate and continued compliance with statutes and regulations;

-1 2 3 (2) The conduct of the entity in taking all reasonable steps or procedures necessary and appropriate to comply with statutes and regulations and to correct the violation; and 4 5 6 (3) The entity's prior violations of statutes, regulations, or orders administered, adopted, or issued by the AgencyCommission .
-7 8 9 (d) Notwithstanding subsections (a) - (c) of this section, the Agency mayshall order refunds pursuant to applicable statute and rules.
-10 11 §807.3 52.
+2 3 and appropriate to comply with statutes and regulations and to correct the violation; and

+4 5 6 (3) The entity's prior violations of statutes, regulations, or orders administered, adopted, or issued by the Agency Commission .

+7 8 9 (d) Notwithstanding subsections (a) - (c) of this section, the Agency may shall order refunds pursuant to applicable statute and rules.

+10 11 8807 3 52.
 Sanctions.

-12 13 (a) Sanationa may include: 14 (a) Sanctions may include: 15 (1) administrative penalties outlined in §807.353 of this subchapter; 16 17 (2) collecting a late renewal fee from the school; 18 19 (2)(3) denying the school's application for a certificate of approval; 20 (2)(3) denying the school's application for a certificate of approval, 21 (3)(4) revoking the school's certificate of approval; 22 23 (4)(5) placing conditions on the school's certificate of approval; 24 25 (5)(6) suspending the admission of students to the school or a program; 26 (6)(7) danying a pragram approval: 27 28 (6)(7) denying a program approval; 29 (7)(8) revoking a program approval; 30 (17(0) Tevoking a program approval, 31 (8)(9) disapproving denying or revoking approval of an owner, school director, 32 instructor, or other staff member whose approval may be required; 33 34 (9)(10) denying, suspending, placing conditions on, or revoking the registration of 35 the school's representatives; 36 37 (10)(11) assessing a late refund penalty; 38 39 (11)(12) charging the school an investigation fee to resolve a complaint against the 40 school; 41 42 (12)(12) sharping the school interest and namelties on late maximum of fee 42 (12)(13) charging the school interest and penalties on late payments of fee installments; 44 mstamments, 45 (13)(14) applying for an injunction against the school; 46 (11) applying for an injuneuron against the seniori,
+12 3007.0 e 2.
+Sunctions.

+13 (a) Sanctions may include:

+14 15 (1) administrative penalties outlined in §807.353 of this subchapter;

+16

+17 (2) collecting a late renewal fee from the school;

+18 (2)(2)

+19 (2)(3) denying the school's application for a certificate of approval;

+20 (2)(1) may aling the school's contificate of approval.

+21 22 (3)(4) revoking the school's certificate of approval;

+23 (4)(5) placing conditions on the school's certificate of approval;

+24 vii (5) placing conditions on the sensor's certaincate of approval,

+25 (5)(6) suspending the admission of students to the school or a program;

+26 (5) Suspending the admission of students to the senoof of a program,

+27 (6)(7) denying a program approval;

+28 (v) den) ing a program approval,

+29 (7)(8) revoking a program approval;

+30 viv(o) 10 to simily with protein,

+31 (8)(9) disapproving denying or revoking approval of an owner, school director,

+32 instructor, or other staff member whose approval may be required;

+33

+34 (9)(10) denying, suspending, placing conditions on, or revoking the registration of

+35 the school's representatives;

+36

+37 (10)(11) assessing a late refund penalty;

+38

+39 (11)(12) charging the school an investigation fee to resolve a complaint against the

+40 school;

+41

+42 (12)(13) charging the school interest and penalties on late payments of fee

+43 installments;

+44

+45 (13)(14) applying for an injunction against the school;

+46

-- (14)(15) asking the attorney general to collect a civil penalty from any person who violates the Act or this chapter; - (15)(16) ordering a peer review of the school; and - (16)(17) issuing a cease and desist order to an unlicensed school. - (b) Notwithstanding subsection (a)(1) (16)(17) of this section, the Agency mayshall order refunds pursuant to violations of the Act and this chapter applicable statutes and rules.
+(14)(15) asking the attorney general to collect a civil penalty from any person who violates the Act or this chapter;

+(15)(16) ordering a peer review of the school; and

+(16)(17) issuing a cease and desist order to an unlicensed school.

+(b) Notwithstanding subsection (a)(1) - (16)(17) of this section, the Agency may shall order refunds pursuant to violations of the Act and this chapter applicable statutes and rules.